finance calculator

 How to use this calculator

-2. Add the lump-sum recast amount you can apply to principal.
+2. Add the lump‑sum recast amount you can apply directly to principal—this could be from a bonus, inheritance, stock sale, or home sale proceeds.

-3. Review the new monthly payment, the drop vs your current payment, and total interest saved.
+3. Review the new monthly principal‑and‑interest payment, the monthly drop versus your current payment, and total interest saved over the remaining term.

 Inputs explained